-You went out and bought a beautiful houseplant, set it up in a nice bright window, and within a week its leaves were turning brown or even falling off.
+You bought a beautiful houseplant, set it up near a bright window, and within a week its leaves were turning brown or even falling off.
 What did you do wrong?
-To answer that question, you'll need to be able to answer some questions about your plant, its setting, and the care you've given it.
+To address the issue, you'll need to be able to answer some questions about your plant, its environment, and the care you've given it.

 Know Your Houseplant

 But just as puppies are different from kittens, so too are cacti different from ficus plants or spider plants.
-In order to provide the optimum conditions for your plant, you need to know where your plant comes from and what it needs to survive and thrive.
+To provide the optimum conditions for your plant, you need to know where your plant comes from and what it needs to survive and thrive.

-- What kind of soil does this plant like?
+- What kind of soil does this plant prefer?

-- How much light and shade does it need?
+- How much and what kind of sunlight or shade does it need?

 - How much water is enough (and how much is too much)?

 - Is this plant prone to pests or parasites?
-If so, how do I keep my plant safe?
+If so, how do I eliminate the pests and keep the plant safe?

-- Not enough light.
-If lower leaves start turning brown or yellow, the plant might not be receiving enough light.
-If the discoloration is isolated to the side of the plant away from your light source, it's probably too little light.
+- Not enough light: If lower leaves start turning brown or yellow, the plant might not be receiving enough light.
+If the discoloration is isolated to the side of the plant away from the light source, it's probably receiving too little light.

-- Too much heat.
-This often occurs in conjunction with too little water, but too much heat will cause leaves to curl, become crinkly and then fall off.
-If the plant is also wilting, try increasing water.
-If the rest of the leaves are healthy, introduce some air flow to cool the plant off.
+- Too much heat: This often occurs in conjunction with too little water, but too much heat will cause leaves to curl, become crinkly, and then fall off.
+If the plant is also wilting, increase water.
+If the rest of the leaves are healthy, introduce some airflow to cool down the plant.

-- Too little water.
-Underwatered plants will first wilt, and then the leaves will brown and fall off.
-This most often happens from the bottom up, but it might also start on outer leaves on more bushy plants.
+- Too little water: Underwatered plants will first wilt, and then the leaves will brown and fall off.
+This most often happens from the bottom up, but it might also start on outer leaves on bushier plants.

-- Too little humidity.
-If the browning is confined to the leaf tip, and the leaf margin is still green, it's possible the plant isn't receiving enough humidity.
-If it's a tropical plant with a high humidity requirement, try increasing misting.
-Too little humidity may also cause black spots to form on leaves.
+- Too little humidity: If the browning is confined to the leaf tip and the leaf margin is still green, it's possible the plant isn't receiving enough humidity.
+If it's a tropical plant with a high humidity requirement, increasing misting.
+Too little humidity might also cause black spots to form on leaves.